Innovation-Web-3-0-Blockchain/Arbitrage-Bot/README.md

 ## Create and Setup .env File

-Before deploying the arbitrage contract, create a `.env` file with the following components:
+Before deploying the `Arbitrage.sol` contract, create a **.env** file with the following components:

   ```env
   ARB_FOR=""             // Insert the Token0 address between the quotation marks